 Prepare to answer questions in a structured manner

 At the mock interview, we focused on answering behavioural questions using the situation task action result (STAR) method.
-An example of a common behavioural question would be, “Tell me about a time when you had to priorities several tasks.”
+An example of a common behavioural question would be, “Tell me about a time when you had to prioritise several tasks.”
 My client was able to familiarise herself with the STAR method.
 The STAR method allowed my client to answer the question in a structured manner by discussing the specific situation, task, action, and result of the situation she was describing.

 Visualise yourself in the new role